The Best Backpacking Sleeping Bags of 2025

 Details

 We think the Cosmic does the best job balancing affordability and quality, making it an actual, realistic choice for budget backpackers.
 Seriously, why isn’t anyone talking about this sleeping bag?
-The price is half that of most down sleeping bags, and at 34 ounces for the men’s regular, the weight is quite competitive.
+The price is almost half that of most down sleeping bags, and at 34 ounces for the men’s regular, the weight is quite competitive.

 The bag’s 20-degree temperature rating (31 degrees for comfort) puts it well within the target temperature range for most thru-hikes.
 The Cosmic features trapezoidal box baffles, which allow down to pile up under the seams to minimize heat loss, and a trapezoidal footbox that allows your tootsies to lay more naturally.